 Statistics indicate that 75% of renters own pets.
 Restricting pets reduces the number of available, qualified tenants.
 Pets will be screened and pet references checked out.
-An additional pet deposit is always required for cleaning/misc costs.
+An additional pet deposit is always required.

 No. That is unless your neighbor, brother or friend is licensed, bonded and insured in the State of Texas.
 The potential for liability is just too large for us to consider.

-We have found that the better a property shows the faster we can rent it.
+We have found properties lease more quickly when they show well.
 Paint should be in good shape with any marred areas or large nail holes repaired and touched up.
 Carpets need to be professionally cleaned, appliances need to be in good working order, and a professional deep cleaning gets the property ready to show.
 We have a network of people who can help you out with any of these things if you need.